michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0113.md

 - n: a copy that reproduces a person or thing in greatly reduced size
 - n: painting or drawing included in a book (especially in illuminated medieval manuscripts)
 ### Family
+- miniature: miniatures, miniaturise, miniaturist, miniaturize+
+- miniaturise: miniaturisation
+- miniaturist: miniaturists
-miniature: miniatures, miniaturise, miniaturist, miniaturize+;miniaturise: miniaturisation;miniaturist: miniaturists;miniaturize: miniaturization, miniaturized, miniaturizes, miniaturizing
+- miniaturize: miniaturization, miniaturized, miniaturizes, miniaturizing
 ### Examples
 - But with the rise of the mobile phone, the redundant kiosks are increasingly being put to inventive uses, from miniature art galleries to pint-sized pubs.
 - She described the new stamps as part of a showcase of “miniature works of art to help continue telling America’s story.”